Des-Magmeta/Gathering-Script/README.md

    We hope to make a font like Source Han Sans (or Serif) that include big character set and multi-language.
 Gathering Script was born.
    </details>

- Gathering Script (Chinese: <span lang="zh-cn">缘聚楷</span> / <span lang="zh-tw">緣聚楷</span>) is a TrueType CJK font that supports different East Asian languages, including Simplified Chinese (SC), Traditional Chinese (TW & HK), Japanese (JP) and Korean (KR).
-In this project, a full version font file includes about 50,000 glyphs, which can jointly present a consistent visual aesthetic.
-This font also includes Western glyphs, supporting Basic Latin, Greek and Cyrillic texts.
-Most of them comes from Klee One, some of which comes from its derivative fonts.

- In certain situation, characters based on the same original ideographic character may have up to five regional differentiated glyph designs.
-This project covers all of these glyph variants and delicately designs these localized forms.
-In the case where the webpage/software supports glyph variations, you only need to select the corresponding language specific font or language tag, and the correct glyph variation can be set successfully.

  ## Authorization
  Gathering Script is derived from Klee One, which is licensed under the SIL Open Font License 1.1.
 [Klee](https://github.com/fontworks-fonts/Klee) is the trademark of FONTWORKS.